 Both parties attributed the difference between the calculations resulting from an analysis of the comparables to the treatment of commercial and parking income and the difference between actual and "typical" income.
 The Complainant used actual and stabilized data provided by third party reporting agencies and from Colliers files.
 The Respondent used "typical" rents and vacancies at the time of sale and actual sales prices.
 The Respondent considers "only" suite revenue in calculating Effective Gross Income, but divides it into the total sale price to develop their GIM.
 The Respondent recognizes that parking, laundry and other miscellaneous revenue is NOT included in its income but presumably would be reflected by a purchaser in the sales price.
 They argue however that because they have a consistent method, they adequately capture the proper value within their GIM and apply it to all similar properties.
 Thus each party used their own calculations resulting from the common sales to arrive at different numbers that they argued supported their case.
 Principally, the Complainant arrived at a GIM of 11.50 and the Respondent arrived at a GIM of 13.0.
-As noted earlier, both parties acknowledge that the difference relates primarily to treatment of additional income.
-The Complainant includes additional income which will result in a "lower" GIM than the the Respondent who excludes such income.
+As noted above, both parties acknowledge that the difference relates primarily to treatment of additional income.
+The Complainant includes additional income in calculating its GIM which will result in a "lower" number than the Respondent who excludes all non-suite revenue.

-The Complainant also provided a rent roll for the subject property as of July 1st 2009 and he argued that this rent roll supported rents of \$935.00 per month for the 1 Bedrooms (as opposed to \$975.00 typical used by the Respondent) and \$1,200 per month for the 2 Bedrooms (as opposed to \$1,150.00 typical used by the Respondent).
+The Complainant also referred to a rent roll for a similar property on another file heard in the same series of hearings (File 57462) and he argued that this rent roll supported rents of \$935.00 per month for the 1 Bedrooms (as opposed to \$975.00 used by the Respondent) and \$1,200 per month for the 2 Bedrooms (as opposed to \$1,150.00 used by the Respondent).

-The Complainant argued that the sales provided enough data to apply an Income Approach to Value (IAV) by using the Median Capitalization Rate and Expense Ratio from the applicable Comparable Sales (Doc 1C pg.
-13).
+The Complainant argued that the sales provided enough data to apply a Capitalized Income Approach to Value (IAV) by using the Median Capitalization Rate and Expense Ratio from the applicable Comparable Sales (Doc 1C pg.9).
 In their Capitalized IAV analysis they used the average actual apartment rents noted in the previous paragraph and the "typical" vacancy rates.
-This resulted in the requested value of \$12,070,000 (Doc 1C pg 29).
-The Complainant further noted that the actual expense ratio for the property was 45% but they were using the median expense ratio for the valuation.
+This resulted in the requested value of \$21,320,000 (Doc 1C pg 25).